FERC and RUS Construction Accounting Learning Path

 Courses that equip you to classify and manage construction costs correctly and confidently!

-Foundations of Electrical Construction Accounting: Developing Overhead Rates
+Foundations of Electrical Construction Accounting: Building Accurate and Defensible Overhead Rates

-If there are gaps in your electric accounting project process you could be leaving overhead monies on the table and not collecting those costs in customer electric rates.
-This class details each overhead and its easy application.
+If there are gaps in your electric accounting project process, you may be leaving overhead dollars uncollected and unrecovered in customer rates.
+This class explains each overhead and shows how to apply them easily and correctly.
 (CPE credits - 1.00)

-Foundations of Electrical Construction Accounting: Analyzing and Classifying Project Costs
+Foundations of Electrical Construction Accounting: Accurately Analyzing and Classifying Project Costs

-Where should the electric project costs be classified in the general ledger?
-Where - drives how rates are charged to your customers.
-This class shows detailed examples and insights on the proper accounting for electric projects.
+Where should electric project costs be recorded in the general ledger?
+Where they land drives how costs flow into customer rates.
+This class provides clear examples and practical insight on proper electric project accounting.
 (CPE credits - 1.00)

-Foundations of Electrical Construction Accounting: Accounting for Fixed Assets
+Foundations of Electrical Construction Accounting: Mastering Fixed Asset Accounting

-Less than stellar electric fixed asset records can be a drag on accounting processes, project accounting, and directly impact customer electric rates.
-We show you how LESS detail can lead to better results.
+Poor electric fixed asset records can slow accounting, complicate project tracking, and directly affect customer rates.
+Learn how less detail can actually deliver clearer records and better results.
 (CPE credits - 1.00)

-Allocating support costs in a multi-service utility or co-op is always a point of discussion on "how will this impact my budget?".
-Explore industry common methods that can make acceptance and discussion easier.
+Allocating support costs in a multi-service utility or cooperative often raises the question, “How will this affect my budget?”
+Learn proven industry methods that improve clarity, build confidence, and make discussions easier.
 (CPE credits - 0.50)

 GASB Guidelines for Asset Impairments, Decommissioning, and Regulatory Accounting (GASB 62)